PROTECTION. CONTROL.

 BetBlocker is a tool that allows you to:

-3. have a quick and easy installation (about 2 minutes).
+• Have a quick and easy installation (about 2 minutes).

 Gamban is a tool that allows you to:

-3. install quickly and easily on mobile, tablet, or desktop devices.
+• Install quickly and easily on mobile, tablet, or desktop devices.

 Betfilter is a tool that allows you to:

-1. block gambling websites across multiple devices;
+• Block gaming websites across multiple devices;

-2. limit access to online betting and gaming platforms;
+• Limit access to online betting and gaming platforms;

-3. choose flexible blocking options to suit your needs.
+• Choose flexible blocking options to suit your needs.

 GamBlock is a tool that allows you to:

-3. use tamper-resistant software for stronger protection.
+• Use tamper-resistant software for stronger protection.

-Problem gambling can be difficult to overcome alone.
+Problem gaming can be difficult to overcome alone.
 Speaking with trained specialists or contacting a confidential helpline can be an important first step toward regaining balance and finding the right support.
 Help is available, and seeking assistance early can make a meaningful difference.

 Below are some contact details for support organizations.